corneliajohnson/Renters-View/README.md

 ## Renters View

-#### Setup
+### Setup
-In your terminal type: cd renters-view/api then type: json-server -p 8088 -w database.json
+1. In your terminal type: cd renters-view/api
+2. Then type: json-server -p 8088 -w database.json
-Run NPM install.
+3. Run NPM install.
-Run NPM start.
+4. Run NPM start.
 (This will open a React webpage of the app)

 ### What problem does your capstone address?